Last Updated on

 Nubra Valley still remains one of the most underexplored areas of Ladakh.
 Though tourism developed recently there with the shifting of the line of control beyond Turtuk village, tourists are yet to explore the beauty of Nubra.

 Unfortunately, Nubra Valley is often just a stopover for people visiting Khardung La (one of the highest motorable roads passes) and some get highly disappointed that they can’t do it as a day trip from Leh.
-As a result, some people stop in Hunder, the Desert of Leh, for the night and head back to Leh next day.
-But Nubra has much more to offer.
+As a result, some people stop in Hunder, the Desert of Ladakh, for the night and head back to Leh next day.
+But there are many more interesting things to do in Nubra Valley.

 In this post, I’d like to give you a general overview of Nubra Valley as a destination, suggested itinerary, internet availability, connectivity and other useful details to help you plan your trip.